-Tier-2 Capital consists of General provision against unclassified loans and advances.
+Tier 2 Capital consists of general provision against unclassified loans and advances.

-Compliance with Regulatory Requirements by CBBL: The Bank

-complied with all the required conditions for maintaining regulatory capital as stipulated in the Basel III guidelines as per following details:
+Compliance with Regulatory Requirements by CBBL: The Bank complied with all the required conditions for maintaining regulatory capital as stipulated in the Basel III guidelines as per following details:

-Particulars Minimum Criteria Status of compliance Common Equity Tier 1 (CET1) Capital Ratio 4.50% Complied Tier 1 capital Ratio 6.00% Complied Minimum capital to Risk Weighted Asset Ratio (CRAR) including Capital Conservation Buffer 12.50% Complied Maximum limit of Tier-2 capital: Tier 2 capital can be maximum up to 4% of the total RWA or 88.89% of CET-1, whichever is higher. - Complied b) The amount of Regulatory capital of Community Bank Bangladesh Limited under Basel-III as of 31st December, 2020 as below:
+Particulars Particulars Minimum Criteria Status of compliance Common Equity Tier 1 (CET 1) Capital Ratio 4.50% Complied Tier 1 Capital Ratio 6.00% Complied Minimum Capital to Risk Weighted Asset Ratio (CRAR) including Capital Conservation Buffer 12.50% Complied Maximum limit of Tier 2 capital: Tier 2 capital can be maximum up to 4% of the total RWA or 88.89% of CET 1, whichever is higher.
+BDT 3,546.90 million (max.)
+Complied b) The amount of Regulatory Capital of Community Bank Bangladesh Limited under Basel-III as of 31st December 2021 in below:

-1. Common Equity Tier-1 (Going Concern Capital) Solo
+1. Common Equity Tier 1 (Going-Concern Capital) Solo Consolidated

-BDT in Million

-Paid-up Capital 4,610.00
+Paid-up Capital 5,000.00 5,000.00

-Statutory Reserve 9.33
+Statutory Reserve 55.90 55.90

-Retained Earnings (313.24)
+Retained Earnings (239.65) (241.87)

-Subtotal 4,306.09
+Subtotal 4,816.25 4,814.03

-Less: Regulatory Adjustment for Tier-1 Capital (177.24)

-Goodwill and all other intangible assets (WDV of Software)
+Less: Regulatory Adjustment for Tier 1 Capital Goodwill and all other intangible assets (WDV of Software) 159.00 159.00

-Total Common Equity Tier-1 Capital 4,128.85
+Total Common Equity Tier 1 Capital 4,657.25 4,655.03

-2. Tier-2 Capital (Going-Concern Capital)
+2. Tier 2 Capital (Gone-Concern Capital)

-General Provision 218.55
+General Provision 496.86 496.86

-Revaluation Reserves for Securities up to 50% -

-Total Admissible Tier-2 Capital 218.55
+Total Admissible Tier 2 Capital 496.86 496.86

-3. Total Regulatory Capital (1+2) 4,347.40
+3. Total Regulatory Capital (1+2) 5,154.11 5,151.89

-c) Capital Adequacy:
+C) Capital Adequacy

-a) A summary discussion of the bank's approach for assessing the adequacy of its capital to support current and future activities.

-The Bank assesses the adequacy of its capital in terms of Section 13 (1) of the Bank Company Act, 1991 (Amended up to 2018) and instruction contained in BRPD Circular No. 18 dated 21 December 2014 [Guidelines on 'Risk Based Capital Adequacy for Banks' (Revised regulatory capital framework in line with Basel III)] and other relevant rules & regulation issued by BB from time to time.
+A summary discussion of the bank's approach for assessing the adequacy of its capital to support current and future activities The Bank assesses the adequacy of its capital in terms of Section 13 (1) of the Bank Company Act, 1991 (Amended up to 2018) and instruction contained in BRPD Circular No-18 dated 21 December 2014 [Guidelines on 'Risk Based Capital Adequacy for Banks' (Revised regulatory capital framework in line with Basel III)] and other relevant rules & regulation issued by BB from time to time.

-The Bank follows following approaches for calculating Risk Weighted Asset (RWA):
+The Bank follows following approaches for calculating Risk Weighted Assets (RWA):